 Of course I'm not saying we are limited only to the relative world of form.
 We are participating here because we know or intuit there is more than just this world of form.
 We sense that we are part of (or even in essence not different from) something far greater, more mysterious and more profound.
 We want to know that and be that.

 The misinterpretation as I see it with the 'nobody here' way of thinking is that the relative world of form (us in a very real body in a very real world) is being denied its existence in the mistaken belief that only the Absolute dimension exists.
 But are we not both?
 A human in a body in a complex world, and a divine being of pure conscious awareness?
-Is the relative world not itself an aspect of the Absolute, just as we are?
+Is the relative world with all its terrors and beauty, not itself an aspect of the Absolute, just as we are?

 The reality of realization